Dimension identities, almost self-conjugate partitions, and BGG complexes for Hermitian symmetric pairs: Congruence of blocks and conjugate partitions

-First suppose we obtain $[\Phi_w]$ by adding the $i$th diagonal box to $[\Phi_v]$, which corresponds to the root $\ep_{p+1-i}-\ep_{p+i}$.
-Then by Lemma~\ref{lemma:w-dot-lambda}, $w(\la'+\rho')$ is obtained from $v(\la' + \rho')$ by subtracting $k+1$ from the $i$th coordinate to the left of the semicolon, and adding $k+1$ to the $i$th coordinate to the right of the semicolon.\footnote{Of course, we could apply~\eqref{w-in-terms-of-v} rather than Lemma~\ref{lemma:w-dot-lambda}, and thus simply transpose the two $i$th coordinates in both directions from the semicolon; the reader can check that this has the exact same effect because of our particular $\la'+\rho'$.
-For the sake of uniformity, however, we have decided to use the method in Lemma~\ref{lemma:pi'} throughout this proof.} It follows from~\eqref{claim Type I} that these coordinates are $q+k$ on the left, and $q-1$ on the right, and hence we have
+First suppose we obtain $[\Phi_w]_{\la'}$ by adding the $i$th diagonal box to $[\Phi_v]_{\la'}$.
+This box corresponds to the root $\ep_{p+1-i}-\ep_{p+i}$, and by the proof of Lemma~\ref{lemma:pi'} the entry in this box is $k+1$.
+Thus by~\eqref{w-dot as boxes}, $w(\la'+\rho')$ is obtained from $v(\la' + \rho')$ by subtracting $(k+1)(\ep_{p+1-i}-\ep_{p+i})$, that is, by subtracting $k+1$ from the $i$th coordinate to the left of the semicolon, and adding $k+1$ to the $i$th coordinate to the right of the semicolon.
+It follows from~\eqref{claim Type I} that these coordinates are $q+k$ on the left, and $q-1$ on the right, and hence we have

 counting coordinates from the semicolon, without counting the $\bbox$.
 On one hand, ignoring the $\bbox$ gives us